-You do not have to allow Us to use these Cookies, however whilst Our use of them does not pose any risk to your privacy or your safe use of Our Site, it does enable Us to continually improve Our Site, making it a better and more useful experience for you.
+You do not have to allow Us to use these third-party Cookies, however whilst Our use of them does not pose any risk to your privacy or your safe use of Our Site, it does enable Us to continually improve Our Site, making it a better and to provide a more useful experience for you.

 13.8 The analytics service(s) used by Our Site use(s) Cookies to gather the required information.

 13.9 The analytics service(s) used by Our Site use(s) the following Cookies: